Anaero/Gas-flow-meter/Python source code/readme.txt

 Filegrab - transfers eventlog, hourly summary, daily summary and 4-hourly snapshot Fastgrab - same as filegrab but only transfers eventlog and daily summary Monitor - simple monitor program to 'eavesdrop' on what's happening

+fastgrab/filegrab V2 - finds path for directory containing .exe file, checks for /data sub-directory and creates sub-directory if not found.
+All data files are then written to /data sub-directory